Betterment/webvalve/README.md

 # config/webvalve.rb
 WebValve.register FakeBank
 ```

+Again, if you're not using Rails, you'll have to create this file
+yourself and update the config file manually.

 You'll also want to define an environment variable for the base url of
 your service.